 Role: Concepts, Designs, Graphics, UI/UX, HTML, CSS, SASS

-The main goal of updating the survey experience was to create a mobile first approach.
+I was tasked with the redesign of Ricca Group's survey website with a mobile-first approach for a quick and efficient experience for users.
 Then any user could take a survey comfortably at anytime on any device that was convenient for them.
 The idea was we would have more potential users since they would no longer be tethered to taking a survey on just a desktop computer.
 We wanted users to feel they could answer a question quickly, efficiently and be able to go on to the next question.

 Many question types had to be figured out.
 What worked on desktop would not necessarily work on mobile when it comes to the user experience.
 Below are just some of the concepts of what a user should experience as far as look & feel for desktop and mobile.